rbrooks33/PantryPlus/README.md

-# PantryPlus
+# Core3Desktop
-A cross-platform desktop app that uses speech SDK and anything else to walk you through a recipe.
+Example of creating a ghetto desktop app with Asp.NET Core 3, PWA and a couple of icons